Alianidua/DeleteDuplicates/README.md

 python MoveDuplicates.py
 ```

-The program works in 4 steps:
+The program works in 4 steps :

 - First, list all the images in ROOT_DIRECTORY to process
 - Second, compare the images and find duplicates
 - Then, show every duplicate and wait for user confirmation for removal
 - Last, move all duplicates to BIN_DIR

 <ins>Note</ins>: for the moment the program is not able to efficiently detect images duplicated 3 or more times.
-It must be runned multiple times to work properly.
+It must be runned multiple times to detect all duplicates properly.

-# Build executable
+## Build executable

 ```
 pyinstaller --onefile MoveDuplicates.py && cp settings.txt dist/settings.txt